akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 - The Model Card for the Multi-Class Clasifier is available [here](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/model_card/model_card_multiclass.md).

+## Hyperparameter Optimisation
+### Binary Classifier

+For the selected binary classifier, which is a **Stacking Ensemble**, the hyperparameter optimisation focused on tuning the individual base learners as well as the meta-learner to achieve the best predictive performance.

+### Base Learners and Hyperparameters Tuned

+**Random Forest (RF):**

+- Number of trees (`n_estimators`)
+- Maximum depth of trees (`max_depth`)
+- Minimum samples required to split a node (`min_samples_split`)
+- Criterion for measuring quality of split (`criterion`)

+**XGBoost:**

+- Learning rate (`eta`)
+- Maximum depth of trees (`max_depth`)
+- Subsample ratio (`subsample`)
+- Number of boosting rounds (`n_estimators`)

+**Other Base Models (if any):**

+- Relevant hyperparameters depending on the specific algorithm used

+#### Meta-Learner

+The meta-model (often a Logistic Regression or another lightweight classifier) was tuned for regularization strength (`C`) and solver type to balance bias and variance.

+#### Optimisation Strategy

+- **Grid Search / Random Search:** Hyperparameter combinations were explored using Grid Search or Randomized Search with cross-validation on the training set.
+- **Evaluation Metric:** The F1-score for the positive (attack) class was used as the primary metric to balance precision and recall.
+- **Early Stopping:** For models supporting it (e.g., XGBoost), early stopping was used to prevent overfitting.
+- **Resource Considerations:** To manage computational cost, the search space was carefully selected based on domain knowledge and prior experiments.

+This systematic tuning helped improve model generalization, achieving an F1-score of 0.9864 on the positive class, with robust performance across other metrics.

 ## 💡 Key Findings
 ### Key Results and Findings for the Binary Classifier
 - **ROC Curves Comparison:**